 If you have mild or moderate nonproliferative diabetic retinopathy, you might not need treatment right away.
 However, your eye doctor will closely monitor your eyes to determine when you might need treatment.

 Work with your diabetes doctor (endocrinologist) to determine if there are ways to improve your diabetes management.
 When diabetic retinopathy is mild or moderate, good blood sugar control can usually slow the progression.

 If you have proliferative diabetic retinopathy or macular edema, you'll need prompt treatment.
 Depending on the specific problems with your retina, options might include:

 Injecting medications into the eye.
 These medications, called vascular endothelial growth factor inhibitors, are injected into the vitreous of the eye.
 They help stop growth of new blood vessels and decrease fluid buildup.

-Three drugs are approved by the U.S. Food & Drug Administration (FDA) for treatment of diabetic macular edema — faricimab-svoa (Vabysmo), ranibizumab (Lucentis) and aflibercept (Eylea).
+Three drugs are approved by the U.S. Food and Drug Administration (FDA) for treatment of diabetic macular edema — faricimab-svoa (Vabysmo), ranibizumab (Lucentis) and aflibercept (Eylea).
 A fourth drug, bevacizumab (Avastin), can be used off-label for the treatment of diabetic macular edema.

 These drugs are injected using topical anesthesia.
 The injections can cause mild discomfort, such as burning, tearing or pain, for 24 hours after the injection.
 Possible side effects include a buildup of pressure in the eye and infection.